tboerstad/AoC/README.md

-# Aoc2021
-Advent of Code 2021
+# Advent of Code

+# 2022
+Solutions in Zig
+It's the first time I program in Zig.

+# 2021
 All solutions in Python 3.10
-Some solutions inspired by redditors 🎅
+Some solutions inspired by redditors